MatheusSouzza/community-starter-kit/README.md

 # welcome bot: A Probot App

-DESCRIPTION PLACEHOLDER
+Bem vindo

-## What it does
+## What it doesnnn

-FEATURES PLACEHOLDER
+Todas as características

 ## Getting started